Crypto Snack (SNACK) Price Tops $0.0033 on Major Exchanges

 About Crypto Snack

-Crypto Snack launched on May 27th, 2021.
+Crypto Snack’s genesis date was May 27th, 2021.
 Crypto Snack’s total supply is 10,000,000,000 tokens.
-The official website for Crypto Snack is www.cryptosnacks.org.
 Crypto Snack’s official Twitter account is @cryptosnack_ and its Facebook page is accessible here.
+Crypto Snack’s official website is www.cryptosnacks.org.

 It has 3 distinct brands – SNACK Token, Green Snack and Snack Gaming.
 Crypto Snack is launched on the Binance Smart Chain.